prestonceo/Network-Engineer-Tools/README.md

 # Network-Engineer-Tools
 Simple list of tools for getting started in networking.
-The best way to learn is by doing! so here's a list of tools to dabble with and get started with networking.
+The best way to learn is by doing! so here's a list of tools to dabble with for network monitoring for various use cases.

 [GNS3](https://www.gns3.com) Build Netowrk Typlogies and simulate real networks.